Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Firecrawl homepage screenshot

-Firecrawl takes a fundamentally different approach than Tavily.
+Firecrawl takes a different approach than Tavily.

 FeatureFirecrawlTavily